-We are subject to regular review and audit by both domestic and foreign tax authorities.
+We are subject to regular review and audit by both domestic and foreign tax authorities of entities related to both our current operations and operations related to divested entities.
 Any adverse outcome of such a review or audit could have a negative effect on our operating results and financial condition.
 We are also subject to non-income based taxes, such as payroll, sales, use, value-added, net worth, property and goods and services taxes, in both the United States and various foreign jurisdictions.
 We are under regular audit by tax authorities with respect to these non-income based taxes and may have exposure to additional non-income based tax liabilities.